corda/corda-runtime-os/PluginGuidelines.md

 These are special loggers, which should only log `info` and `error` respectively.
 You may also log to them by calling any system print call.
 They appear as regular SYSTEM_OUT on the terminal and are logged as [System Out] and [System Err] in the log file logs.

-If you wish to log any other information that the user will not see in the terminal please use the class's logger like normal. example:
+To log any other information that the user will not see in the terminal, use the class's logger as normal.
+For example:

 ```kotlin
 LoggerFactory.getLogger(this.javaClass)
 ```

-*NOTE: DO NO REDIRECT SYSTEM OUT OR ERROR IN YOUR PLUGIN*
+**Note:** Do not redirect `system.out` or `system.err` in your plugin.

 ## Dependencies

-As the cli is a plugin system the dependencies can cause issues such as clashes or missing classes.
+As the CLI is a plugin system, the dependencies can cause issues such as clashes or missing classes.
-There are several libraries that are included in the host, and will be stripped from the plugins at compile time.
+There are several libraries that are included in the host that are stripped from the plugins at compile time.

-You can find a list of these in the `cli-plugin-packager` gradle plugin located in `buildSrc` of runtime os.
+You can find a list of these in the `cli-plugin-packager` gradle plugin located in `buildSrc` of `corda-runtime-os`.

-IF you are running into strange class issues, such as:
+If you experience strange class issues, such as the following, run `gradlew dependency --configuration runtimeClasspath` on the plugin and the host:

 - `cannot cast sun.proxy12<*> to <class>`
 - `<class> not found`
 - other unusual class related runtime issues

-Then you will need to run a `gradlew dependency --configuration runtimeClasspath` on the plugin and the host, if you notice that there is a library on both, set it to compile time on the plugin.
+If there is a library on both, set it to compile time on the plugin.

-## Code Standards
+## Code standards

-The plugins should be kept to a high and consistent code standard and will have to be reviewed by someone on the CLI team.
+The plugins must be kept to a high and consistent code standard and must be reviewed by a member of the CLI team.

 ### Command syntax
-`<noun> <verb>` syntax is to be used for commands, and example:
+Commands must be in the format `<noun> <verb>`.
+For example:

 `corda-cli vnode reset`

-#### Flags
-Flags must be sensible and consistent, we should not have a flag of say `-p` for something like a url etc.
+Flags must be sensible and consistent.
+For example, you should not have a flag of say `-p` for something like a URL.

-some suggestions:
+Some suggestions:
 - `-t` - target url
 - `-i` OR `-f` - input file
 - `-o` - output file